Tuesday, April 20, 2021

 OSRIC

 AD&D 1e’s greatest strength is the amount of content within, and the explanations and guidance on how to play the game by the author himself, written in a singular style now called “High Gygaxian”.
-On the other hand, the rules themselves are a mess, with plenty of internal contradictions and fiddly details that can’t be run as written and otherwise bog down play.
+On the other hand, the rules themselves are a mess, with plenty of internal contradictions and fiddly details that can’t be run as written and will otherwise bog down play.

 AD&D 2e is a streamlined take on 1e which fixes the rules, but in the process excises most of what made the 1e DMG so good.
 The 2e books themselves are written in a textbook style with plenty of instructional sidebars and optional rules, but this also makes them a chore to read and actually doesn’t help when trying to reference a specific rule.
 Also when the player community complains about it's removed content, they bring up Half-Orcs and Demons, but I don’t care about that and what actually bothers me is that the lists of hirelings, construction costs, encounter tables, random generation and stocking tables, and other such content was removed.
 As such, the 2e DMG has a lot less content than its predecessor.
 The rules are better still, though they tried to be more “realistic”.